Parallel-NetCDF/E3SM-IO/README.md

     % make -j 16
     % make -j 16 install
     ```
-    The ADIOS2 library is now installed under folder `${HOME}/ADIOS2/2.7.1`.
 * Build the E3SM-I/O benchmark
   + Clone this E3SM-I/O benchmark repository
-  + Run command autoreconf -i
+  + Run command `autoreconf -i`
-  + Configure the E3SM-I/O benchmark with mpi compilers
+  + Configure the E3SM-I/O benchmark with MPI C and C++ compilers
     + Add HDF5 installation path (--with-hdf5=/path/to/implementation) to
-      enable HDF5 API support.
+      enable HDF5 support.
 Using native HDF5 is supported only when running
-      the benchmark with command-line option `-a hdf5_ra`.
+      the benchmark with command-line option `-a hdf5 -x blob`.
     + Add HDF5 installation path (--with-hdf5=/path/to/implementation) that
       contains the implementation of multi-dataset APIs.
 This is required when
-      running the benchmark with command-line option `-a hdf5_md`.
+      running the benchmark with command-line option `-a hdf5_md -x canonical`.
-    + Add log-based VOL installation path
+    + Add HDF5 log-based VOL installation path
       (--with-logvol=/path/to/implementation).
 This is required when running
-      the benchmark with command-line option `-a hdf5_log`.
+      the benchmark with command-line option `-a hdf5_log -x log`.
     + Add ADIOS2 installation path (--with-adios2=/path/to/implementation) to
       enable ADIOS API support.
 This is required when running the benchmark
-      with command-line option `-a adios`.
+      with command-line option `-a adios -x log`.
   + Run `make install`
   + Example commands are given below.
     ```